Before moving forward, you should understand how bankruptcy may affect your car loan in chapter 13.

 Perhaps the most critical, and immediate benefit of a bankruptcy filing, is the “automatic stay.”
 This provision of law prevents your vehicle lender from repossessing or taking any other collection action against you.
 If you succeed in confirming a Chapter 13 Plan, and then remain current on your Plan payments, the modification of the car loan should become permanent.
 Let’s look deeper.

 3 Key Benefits – Your Car Loan in Chapter 13:

 - The loan repayment period can be extended (up to 5 years);

 - The amount owed, in certain circumstances, can be reduced to the fair market value of the car (check with us to see if you qualify).

 Have a question?
 Bay Area Resident?

 Contact Us @: (510) 227-5325 or fill out our form, below:

 BEFORE: Jane Doe purchased a vehicle three years ago.
-The fair market value of the car today is $10,000, but she still owes $16,000 (this is common – most people are upside down on their vehicle loans).
-She agreed to a pretty bad interest rate at the time: 14%.
-The remaining term on the loan is 3 years.
-These loan terms require Jane to pay $547/mo.
+The fair market value of car today: $10,000; Amount Owed today: $16,000 (this is common – many people are upside down on their car loans).
+Current interest rate: 14%.
+Time left on the loan: 3 years.
+Current loan payment: $547/mo.

-AFTER: In many instances, Jane Doe could reduce the debt owed on the vehicle by approximately $6,000 (the difference between the fair market value and the loan balance), while also adjusting the interest rate down from 14% to approximately 5% (as of the date of this article).
+AFTER: Under these facts, Jane Doe could reduce the debt owed on the vehicle by approximately $6,000 (the difference between the fair market value and the loan balance), while also reducing the interest rate down from 14% to 5% (as of the date of this article).
 Jane can also extend the loan term to 5 years.
-Instead of her current $547/mo. payment, Jane would only need to pay $189/mo.
-And in 5 years, the debt will be completely paid off.
+Instead of her current $547/mo., Jane’s payment would be reduced to: $189/mo.
+In 5 years, her vehicle would be paid off.

 Other Benefits of Chapter 13